matuzo/matuzoat/src/blog/2022/100daysof-day2.md

   - title: "RTL Styling 101"
     url: https://rtlstyling.com/
 ---
-Logical properties are a new way of working with directions and dimensions, one that allows you to control layout through logical, rather than physical mappings.
-This is especially useful, if you’re dealing with websites that are presented in different languages and writing modes, like right-to-left.

 ## **Physical properties**

 We're used to working with physical properties like `margin-right`, `top`, or `border-left`.